gregorydlogan/opencast/docs/guides/admin/docs/configuration/basic.md

 There are two authentication methods for Opencast.
 HTTP Digest authentication and form-based authentication.
 Both methods need a username and a password.
 Change the password for both!
 The important keys for this are:

- - `org.opencastproject.security.admin.user`
+ - `org.opencast.security.admin.user`
     - The user for the administrative account.
 This is set to `admin` by default.
- - `org.opencastproject.security.admin.pass`
+ - `org.opencast.security.admin.pass`
     - The password for the administrative account.
 This is set to `opencast` by default.
- - `org.opencastproject.security.digest.user`
+ - `org.opencast.security.digest.user`
     - The user for the communication between Opencast nodes, as well as for capture agents.
 This is set to `opencast_system_account` by default.
- - `org.opencastproject.security.digest.pass`
+ - `org.opencast.security.digest.pass`
     - The password for the communication between Opencast nodes and capture agents.
 This is set to `CHANGE_ME` by default.